 Nnit's score of 82 is higher than 89% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, NNIT A/S reported total carbon emissions of approximately 17,700,300 kg CO2e.
-This includes Scope 1 emissions of about 15,200 kg CO2e, Scope 2 emissions of approximately 617,200 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled around 17,067,900 kg CO2e.
-Notably, the largest portion of Scope 3 emissions stemmed from purchased goods and services, accounting for about 14,948,500 kg CO2e.
-For the previous year, 2023, NNIT's emissions were approximately 10,760,000 kg CO2e in Scope 3, with Scope 1 and Scope 2 emissions reported at about 106,000 kg CO2e and 2,222,000 kg CO2e, respectively.
-In 2022, the company recorded total emissions of around 20,730,000 kg CO2e, with Scope 1 and Scope 2 emissions at 119,000 kg CO2e and 3,123,000 kg CO2e, respectively.
+This includes Scope 1 emissions of about 15,200 kg CO2e, Scope 2 emissions of approximately 617,200 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled about 17,067,900 kg CO2e.
+Notably, the largest components of Scope 3 emissions stem from purchased goods and services (approximately 14,948,500 kg CO2e) and employee commuting (about 735,600 kg CO2e).
+In 2023, NNIT's emissions were slightly lower, with total emissions of about 10,760,000 kg CO2e, comprising Scope 1 emissions of approximately 106,000 kg CO2e, Scope 2 emissions of about 2,222,000 kg CO2e, and Scope 3 emissions of around 10,760,000 kg CO2e.
 NNIT has set ambitious reduction targets as part of its climate commitments.
 The company aims to reduce its absolute Scope 1 emissions by 90% by 2029, starting from a 2023 baseline.
 Additionally, it targets a 42% reduction in Scope 2 emissions by 2030 and a 47% reduction in Scope 3 emissions from purchased goods and services and upstream transportation and distribution within the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. Overall, NNIT's commitment to sustainability is evident through its detailed emissions reporting and ambitious reduction goals, reflecting a proactive approach to addressing climate change.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are consistent with the reductions required to limit global warming to 1.5°C. Overall, NNIT is committed to achieving net-zero emissions by 2050, with ongoing efforts to explore direct emission reduction opportunities.
+The company’s proactive approach to sustainability reflects its dedication to addressing climate change and reducing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents